geersenthil/geersenthil.github.io/index.markdown

     </div>
     <div class="column-66">
        <p>
         I'm currently a 3B Management Engineering student at the University of Waterloo.
 I’m interested in software development and data engineering.
-I gained practical experience in both areas while working at the Ministry of Attorney General and PepsiCo.
+I gained practical experience in both areas while working at the Ministry of the Attorney General and PepsiCo.
         My Preferred Programming Languages are:
             <li>Ruby on Rails for Backend Development</li>
             <li>JavaScript, HTML and CSS for Frontend Development</li>